 The Air Canada lounges are as a rule, very nice.
 Not outstanding, but to me they are by far the best business class lounges by North American airlines.
 The food and drink choices blow away what is available in similar lounges south of the border.
 There are various reviews here on Upgrd, but here is a review of the Vancouver Maple Leaf Lounge by Rohan that shows the various options available.
 This lounge had even more food choices with multiple hot options than I’ve seen in other lounges which normally are for Transborder or Canadian domestic flights.
 My assumption is this is due to this lounge serving longhaul international departures.

 Once a shower room became available, I went there to get cleaned up and ready for my flight to Munich.
 I believe this lounge has 2 shower rooms available.
 They are well equipped and pretty spacious.
-Towels are provided, and the shower has a soap/shampoo/conditioner dispenser.
+Towels and a soap/shampoo/conditioner dispenser are on hand.